 - Rough engine performance

-In this guide, we illustrate each of the symptoms in-depth.
-We also look at how to diagnose the problem and outline the approximate repair costs.
-Aside from that, we discuss why the cylinder head fails in the first place so you know how to prevent it from occurring.
+In this guide, I illustrate each of these symptoms in depth.
+I also look at how to diagnose the problem and outline the approximate repair costs.
+Aside from that, I discuss why the cylinder head fails in the first place, so you know how to prevent it from occurring.